How to Learn English by Translation (And Then Stop When It’s Time)

 When you are an English beginner, sometimes the fastest way to memorize new words is simply to learn their translations in your native language.

-So in this article, we will show you some fun activities to learn English by translation as a beginner.
-We will show you how to translate real English movies and music to supercharge your language skills.
+So in this article, I will show you some fun activities to learn English by translation as a beginner.

-Then we will give you some simple, daily activities to stop translating and start thinking in English naturally.
-We will help you immerse yourself in the English language for all-around learning.
+I will also give you some simple, daily activities to stop translating and start thinking in English naturally.

 English-language movies have been popular throughout this world for decades.
 You are probably already familiar with many English movies that have been dubbed (in other words, the English audio is replaced with audio in another language).